How to store duvets

 6. When you need to unpack and use your stored duvet again, ideally hang it out for 24 hours to air it.
 Then give it a good shake to restore its natural loft.
 It may take 48 hours or so to fluff up your down or feather duvet after storage.

-Top how to store duvets faqs:
+Top how to store duvets FAQs:

 What is the best way to store duvets when not in use?